 A webinar series exploring the critical healthcare issues facing America and business leaders in 2021.

-BioIQ’s Sean Slovenski and Justin Bellante will be talking with healthcare industry experts to discuss how to protect workforces and member communities in the coming year and beyond.
+BioIQ’s Justin Bellante will be talking with healthcare industry experts to discuss how to protect workforces and member communities in the coming year and beyond.
 They will discuss everything from national health policy to COVID-19 testing and vaccination strategy and deployment.

 Part 8: Lessons Learned from the COVID19 Pandemic – Where Do We Go from Here?

 What we have learned from this experience, predictions on COVID variants and how to better prepare for the next pandemic.

 As vaccination rates approach 50% of the US population, and states are opening public spaces, what did we learn during this extraordinarily devastating experience with the COVID-19 virus?
 How will this experience help us better prepare and respond to future pandemics?
 Will the discovery of new COVID variants, such as the Delta variant, be as deadly as the original outbreak?

 BioIQ President and COO Justin Bellante will discuss this topic with epidemiology expert Dr. Pia MacDonald, PhD, MPH, CPH, who has 25 years of experience in domestic and international epidemiological research and public health.
 Dr. MacDonald has an extensive background in infectious disease epidemiology and surveillance, global health security, public health preparedness, and outbreak investigation and response, and she has worked on many outbreak responses, including Ebola, Zika, and now COVID-19.